2023 Most Focused Bachelor’s Degree Colleges for Mathematical Economics

 Avg Cost*

-This year’s “Schools for a Bachelor’s Highly Focused on Mathematical Economics Major” ranking analyzed 3 colleges that offered a degree in mathematical economics.
-That schools that top this list have a program in mathematical economics in which the largest percentage of students at the school are enrolled.
+For this year’s “Schools for a Bachelor’s Highly Focused on Mathematical Economics Major” ranking, we looked at 3 colleges that offer a degree in mathematical economics.
+The colleges and universities that top this list are recognized because their mathematical economics program is one of the largest majors offered at the school.

 More Ways to Rank Mathematical Economics Schools